crowdtainer/dapp-contracts/UserStories.md

 ```
     /**
+     * @param _shippingAgent Address that represents the product or service provider.
      * @param _openingTime Funding opening time.
-     * @param _expireTime Time after which the owner can no longer withdraw funds.
+     * @param _expireTime Time after which the shipping agent can no longer withdraw funds.
-     * @param _minimumSoldUnits The amount of sales required for funding to be considered to be successful.
+     * @param _targetMinimum Amount in ERC20 units required for the Crowdtainer to be considered to be successful.
-     * @param _maximumSoldUnits A limit after which no further purchases are possible.
+     * @param _targetMaximum Amount in ERC20 units after which no further participation is possible.
      * @param _unitPricePerType Array with price of each item, in ERC2O units.
+Zero indicates end of product list.
      * @param _referralRate Percentage used for incentivising participation.
+Half the amount goes to the referee, and the other half to the referrer.
+     * @param _referralMinimumValue The minimum purchase value required to be eligible to participate in referral rewards.
      * @param _token Address of the ERC20 token used for payment.
-     */
 ```

 - I need tooling to deploy the contract at a deterministic address, so that I can reference the contract address in the legal agreement document even before the contract has been deployed.
+    - TBD if needed on first version.

 - I must be able to withdraw the funds if the minimum target is reached, so that I can signal that no more sales are available, and start working on shipping the sold products.